gardehal/python-playlist/README.md

 - fetch videos and add in chronologic order, currently adding last video first
 - circumvent restrictions using VLC: https://www.electronicshub.org/bypass-youtube-age-restriction/#3_Using_VLC_Media_Player_on_a_Phone_or_Tablet
 - fetch youtube still slow, probably still loading all videos from channel, in library pytube
-- purge result print on decline is wrong
-- purge for deleteing all soft deleted
 - controller layer, main: parse args and call controller, controller: service call, handle input (?), print all except debug, service: manage data and call repo, repo: save/get from storage
 - rename to python-playlist